leonmavr/kinect-rf/README.md

 designed.
 This works by sliding a fixed-sized mask over the downscaled image. it computes the 24 differences between each intensity at each red dot and the intensity at the origin (green dot).
 The order is always as indicated by the arrows.
-Therefore each pixel in green can be described by a 24-length feature vector.
+Apart from the differences, the intensity of the origin (green) is also stored in the feature vector.
+So we end up with a 25-vector for eahc pixel's features.
 Such vectors are fed to the Random Forest classifier, along with the labels (0=background, 1=head, 2=hand).